 Downstairs was a small pool surrounded by coconut trees, which was like private: as in three days we shared it with nobody... though the hotel was full, like always (advanced booking is imperative if you wish to experience this little Paradise).
 One step away from the pool was the beach, looking like also privatized just for ourselves!
 Our bathroom was equipped with a large and deep Jacuzzi decorated with deep blue mosaic, carved copper sinks, and a really pleasant open-air shower.
 The Plasma TV with DVD player has been integrated into a Berber box carved in precious wood: pushing a button extracts or dissimulates the TV in seconds, so that this modern item could not interfere with the authentic design of the room.
-We also like very much the iPod Touch (available on request from the reception desk), filled with music, which we could use during our stay: free of charge, like high-speed Internet connection and the minibar refilled each morning with soda, water and juice.
+We also like very much the iPod Touch (available on request from the reception desk), filled with music, which we could use during our stay: it is available on request, free of charge, like high-speed Internet connection and the minibar refilled each morning with soda, water and juice.
+There is also a Cube, latest generation coffee machine.
 The ryads and the public areas are equipped with Bose high fidelity speakers.
 The whole concept is indeed tailored made for jet-setters.

 MOORISH SPA AT VILLA MAROC

-stayed five times already at Villa Maroc since 2013 (our last visit was
+stayed six times already at Villa Maroc since 2013 (our last visit

 fitness room with up-to-date equipment, a well-stocked library, and a